zealtv/bop/README.md

 it is currently in pre-release and has the following features:

 🐦 vanilla compatibility
+🐦 pop-up graphical user interface [bop.ui]
-🐦 global parameter messaging with built-in automation
+🐦 global bop parameter messaging with built-in automation
-🐦 parameter values saved with patch
+🐦 all bop parameters saved with patch
 🐦 [esoteric musical notation](https://zeal.co/notebook/intermals/)
 🐦 text-based sequencing